DarkGhostHunter/Tailstart/README.md

         │   public/tailstart/css/tailstart.css │ 16.9 KiB  │
         └──────────────────────────────────────┴───────────┘

-This will run a [local BrowserSync server](http://localhost:3000/), with all the HTML pieces described.
+This will run a [local BrowserSync server](http://localhost:3000/), with all the HTML pieces to style and their description.

 ![img.png](index.png)

 Simply head to the `resources/css` directory and start editing each file.
-Almost all stylesheets have some minor guidelines, so you can follow along, or remove them and start from scratch.
+Almost all stylesheets have some minor guidelines you can follow along, or remove them and start from scratch.

 ![img_1.png](css.png)